akrzos/acm-deploy-load/README.md

 installation timing
 * analyze-clustergroupupgrades.py - Summarize and report count, min/avg/max, and 50/95/99 percentiles for ztp-install
 clustergroupupgrade custom resources
-* analyze-sno-deploy-time.py - Determine deployment duration metrics and peak concurrencies from sno-deploy-load monitoring data
+* analyze-acm-deploy-time.py - Determine deployment duration metrics and peak concurrency from acm-deploy-load monitoring data
 * analyze-sno-upgrade.py - Summarize platform and operator upgrade success and timings from CGUs across upgraded SNOs
 * analyze-sno-clusterversion.py - Summarizes cluster upgrade success and timing as observed from the SNO's